Note: I get commissions for purchases made through links in this post.

 If you have smaller hands, this could make it easier for you to play especially those tough chords where you have to reach farther than usual.

-The Fender CD-60S is another dreadnought style body.
+This Fender is another dreadnought style body.
 Spruce is a popular material among these guitars and is featured on this model too.
 The back, sides, and neck are all mahogany here.
 Like the Ibanez, everything gets a gloss finish.

 There are the standard 20 frets along the rosewood fingerboard.
 The bridge is also made of rosewood.